hotwax/oms-documentation/user-manuals/inventory/receiving/shipments.md

-**c.Add shipment item**

-Add an item to the incoming shipment at the time of receiving.
+**c.Add shipment item:** Add an item to the incoming shipment at the time of receiving.

 {% embed url="https://youtu.be/UQ4XKINQeTE" %}
 Video: Add shipment item